-Give grilled romaine a try.
-A grilled Romaine Salad is a super fun and tasty Summer side dish.
+Give grilled romaine lettuce a try.
+A grilled Romaine salad is a super fun and tasty Summer side dish.
 With Pine Nut Vinaigrette and grilled asparagus, all you need is a grilled steak, or grilled scallops … or both.
-Which ever you choose, this grilled Summer side dish will impress those back yard BBQ guests.
+Which ever you choose, this grilled romaine lettuce salad will impress those back yard BBQ guests.

 Stepping out of that recipe comfort zone